-Sponsored by the Bread Loaf Writers’ Conference of Middlebury College, the Bakeless Literary Publication Prizes are an annual book series competition for new authors of literary works in poetry, fiction, and creative nonfiction.
-Postmark deadline is November 1; in addition to book publication, the prize includes a fellowship to the next year’s Bread Loaf conference.
+Sponsored by the Bread Loaf Writers’ Conference of Middlebury College, the Bakeless Literary Publication Prizes were for 17 years an annual book series competition for new authors of literary works in poetry, fiction, and creative nonfiction.
+Sadly, the Bakeless Publication Prizes were discontinued in 2013.

 Barrow Street Press Book Contest Award